-Furthermore, the possible effects of EMFs on various animals have been studied several times, and no detectable effects of EMFs have been found.
+Furthermore, the possible effects of EMFs on various animals have been studied several times, and no detectable effects of EMFs have been found87.
 There is general agreement that EMFs have not been shown to have any detectable effects on crops, pasture grasses or native flora.

 Workers undertaking maintenance along the OHTL route and in the substations can potentially be exposed to higher levels of EMF for prolonged periods.
-However, it is assumed that the utility operator has an EMF exposure safety program as part of its operational management protocols.
+However, it is assumed that the utility operator has an EMF exposure safety program as part of its operational management protocols, but this must be checked as part of the utility operational management system

-Table 87: Likely impacts on community health and safety (EMF)
+Table 95: Likely impacts on community health and safety (EMF)